ankaAR/bestiario5e/_creatures/diviner.md

 armor_class: "12 (15 with mage armor)"
 ---

-***Spellcasting.*** The diviner is a 15th-level spellcaster.
+***Lanzamiento de conjuros.*** The diviner is a 15th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 15, +7 to hit with spell attacks).
 The diviner has the following wizard spells prepared:

 Cantrips (at will): fire bolt, light, mage hand, message, true strike